the-events-calendar/events-elasticsearch/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Community Tickets is an add-on for The Events Calendar, Community Events, Event Tickets, and Tickets Plus.
+Elasticsearch Integration is an add-on for The Events Calendar, Community Events, Event Tickets, and Tickets Plus.
 Users submitting events via Community Events can now add tickets to their events, and the site admin can collect fees from ticket sales.

 == Description ==

-= The Events Calendar: Community Tickets =
+= The Events Calendar: Elasticsearch Integration =

 * Frontend user ticket creation for events
 * Users can create free or paid tickets